Shopify/hydrogen/README.md

 ## Principles:
+- Start with the unknowns, and areas where we think patterns may be different.
+Copy/pasting markup is easy and can be done at the end.
 - Do not over engineer; our demo store is used as a quick reference for Developers.
 DRYing up code in a way that makes the trail hard to follow for unfamiliar developers is an anti-pattern.
 - Keep as close to existing Demo Store as possible, without breaking Remix best practices